isc-projects/isc-dnssec-guide/doc/getting-started.rst

 the same entity as your registrar.
 As you will see later in :ref:`working_with_parent_zone`, a crucial step in DNSSEC deployment is establishing the parent-child trust relationship.
-If your parent zone does not yet support DNSSEC, contact that administrator to voice your concern.
+If your parent zone does not yet support DNSSEC, contact that administrator to voice your concerns.

 .. _security_requirements: